tianhuil/JupyterBoard/README.md

 # JupyterBoard
-Build automatically-updating dashboards from your Jupyter Notebook
+Build automatically-updating hosted dashboards built from your Jupyter Notebooks

-## Use Cases:
+## Use Case:
+1. Have a regularly updating stream of data and
+2. Perform some transformations as the data updates and
+3. Plot the results for everyone to see:

-These use cases show all the code needed in a Jupyter Notebook to run a self-updating jupyter board.
+For this use case, you need a hosted, regularly automatically-updating dashboard.
+Maintaining hosting and updating the dashboard is a pain.
+The following use cases show all the code needed in a Jupyter Notebook to build an automatically-updating hosted dashboard.

 ### 1. App Usage
 Quick dashbboard for app usage segmented by platform and country.
 I want this data updated hourly.